 BIF 8 A Guide to Understanding Profit and Loss Accounts

 BIF 32 Choosing the Right Business Legal Structure

-BIF 40 A Summary of Sources of Finance for Starting a Business
+BIF 40 Sources of Finance for Starting a Business

 BIF 44 Developing a Marketing Plan